bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 One more question, I'm curious.
 Your analysis, how many sub-transactions, inputs, outputs did you use?
-I mean, did you try with bigger, with a bigger number of participants, with more inputs and more outputs than those in the paper?
+I mean, did you try with a bigger number of participants, with more inputs and more outputs than those in the paper?

 Speaker 2: 00:38:40